Lab 0: Getting Started (Mac/Linux Setup)

 4. And how can you tell?

 Both A and D are my terminal.
-This is where you can run bash commands like cd and ls.
+This is where you can run commands like pwd and python3.
 D is the terminal that is built-in to VS Code.

 interpreter syntax error